PULdischo/dsf-fall-2025/content/sessions/week-2.md

 - Learn how to effectively structure data for visualization.
 - Use OpenRefine to prepare data for visualization.
 - Learn how to create raster data through georeferencing.
-- Extra vector data from georeferenced map.
+- Extract vector data from georeferenced map.

 ## Wrangling Data